Attachment Styles in Relationships

 This machine keeps our relationships alive and in balance, which makes it possible for us to sustain love for a lifetime.
 So how does it work?
 And why does attachment look so different from person to person, relationship to relationship, or even from day to day?

-I created this episode of the podcast to answer these questions and more.
+I wrote this article to answer these questions and more.
 We’ll be diving into the science of attachment, some popular misconceptions about attachment styles, and common attachment dynamics that may be playing out in your relationship — and how you can handle them.

 Attachment Styles in Relationships